bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 Open <a href="https://www.w3schools.com/sql/trysql.asp?filename=trysql_op_in" class="markup--anchor markup--p-anchor">SQLTryIT</a>

-How many records in the products table belong to the category "confections"?
+How many records in the products table belong to the category “confections”?

 ### Objective 2 — query data from multiple tables

-Now that we understand the basics of querying data from a single table, let's move on to selecting data from multiple tables using JOIN operations.
+Now that we understand the basics of querying data from a single table, let’s move on to selecting data from multiple tables using JOIN operations.

 ### REVIEW: